 Section 3.2 The Provider & Pharmacy Directory: Your guide to all providers in the plan's network

 The Provider & Pharmacy Directory lists our network providers and durable medical equipment suppliers.
-Please contact Member Services if you have any questions about providers who accept New York State Medicaid.
+It also includes information to let you know which providers accept New York State Medicaid.

 What are "network providers"?